ContextSymbolics

 This framework is not a replacement for existing interpretability tools.

 It is a correction to their explanatory stories.
-Only rebadged.

 The falsification groundwork is laid in twelve.html.